willnjohnson/ShapeshifterHelper/README.md

 This C# application helps you solve the Neopets Shapeshifter puzzle by utilizing a highly optimized search algorithm to find the optimal sequence of token puzzle piece placements.

+A DLL is included for native C performance (and must be included in the same directory as your `.exe`).

 ## App Preview
 <img width="884" height="707" alt="image" src="https://github.com/user-attachments/assets/371d8f4f-1c1d-461b-a082-8f8b6c5fab4d" />

 ## Puzzle Data
 * **Grid Layout:** The main puzzle grid ($M \times N$ board).